arcxp-ce-support/Fusion-Training-User-Stories/README.md

 As a user, I would like to be able to render many pieces of content via this template in the browser.

 ## GUIDE
+No code changes are required to complete this task

 1. Create a new template in PB called `Articles`

 2. Using the basic layout, add in the header feature and any other feature you'd like